geoJaSON/The-Star-Wars-Galaxy/README.md

 Hello Everyone!

-This was a pet project of mine to prep something for the Esri UC Map Gallery.
+This was a pet project of mine to prep a map for the Esri UC Map Gallery.
 I thought it would be nice to show off something that wasn't work related for once.

 To begin, I took advantage of the planets listed here: https://www.starwars.com/wp-content/uploads/sites/6/2014/06/atlas-appendix.pdf